-The Alzheimer's Association, MJFF and CurePSP require the timely release and the sharing of final research data and other research resources generated from Alzheimer's Association, MJFF and CurePSP funded research studies be shared and administered in accordance with this policy.
+The Alzheimer's Association requires the timely release and the sharing of final research data and other research resources generated from Alzheimer's Association funded research studies be shared and administered in accordance with this policy.
 Examples included in the "final research data" are the data, samples, physical conditions and other supporting materials created or gathered during the course of the work.
 The following principles should be followed:

-- Share data, tools, and results within the consortia in near real time; - Make useful datasets and supporting information available to the broader research community every 6 months, at minimum, through an appropriate data-sharing platform and other repositories, noting that not all experimental datasets are useful at early or intermediate stages of generation, exceptions may be made on a caseby-case basis if the funding partners agrees that the data are not yet ready to be shared. - Use a streamlined data access process for the data sharing platform to allow high throughput management of data access request approvals; make novel tools and research reagents (including, but not limited to, research models, cell lines, plasmids, viral vectors, antibodies, code/analysis methods, etc.) available as quickly as possible to academic and industry researchers either directly, or preferably through an appropriate and accessible distribution platform (e.g. Jackson Laboratory, Addgene, and GitHub) with minimal costs and restrictions. - Whenever possible, avoid use of reagents, tools, samples, or data that cannot be easily shared; pre-approval for use of animal models that cannot be freely shared is required. - Rapidly bring research findings and results to the research community through presentations at meetings and open-access publication (e.g. preprint servers, open access journals, or making papers available on the investigator's website).
+- Share data, tools, and results within the consortia in near real time; - Make useful datasets and supporting information available to the broader research community every 12 months, at minimum, through an appropriate data-sharing platform and other repositories, noting that not all experimental datasets are useful at early or intermediate stages of generation, exceptions may be made on a case-by-case basis if the AD Strategic Fund agrees that the data are not yet ready to be shared. - Use a streamlined data access process for the data sharing platform to allow high throughput management of data access request approvals; make novel tools and research reagents (including, but not limited to, research models, cell lines, plasmids, viral vectors, antibodies, code/analysis methods, etc.) available as quickly as possible to academic and industry researchers either directly, or preferably through an appropriate and accessible distribution platform (e.g. Jackson Laboratory, Addgene, and GitHub) with minimal costs and restrictions. - Whenever possible, avoid use of reagents, tools, samples, or data that cannot be easily shared; pre-approval for use of animal models that cannot be freely shared is required. - Rapidly bring research findings and results to the research community through presentations at meetings and open-access publication (e.g. preprint servers, open access journals, or making papers available on the investigator's website).

-The teams' commitment and expectations for sharing in a timely manner will be discussed and evaluated during the duration of the project.
+The teams' commitment and expectations for sharing in a timely manner will be discussed and evaluated during the regular consortium teleconferences and meetings throughout the duration of the project.
 All project reports should include activities related to the sharing of their findings.

-Recruitment Efforts for Clinical Studies and/or Studies that involve Human Materials:

-Projects involving human participants - whether directly recruiting or using materials from previously conducted studies - must address the appropriate inclusion or exclusion of individuals in the proposed research project.
+Recruitment Efforts for Clinical Studies and/or Studies that involve Human Materials: Projects involving human participants - whether directly recruiting or using materials from previously conducted studies - must address the appropriate inclusion or exclusion of individuals in the proposed research project.
+This is particularly important for work related to APOE given the emerging data around the genetic ancestry contribution.